orhun/git-cliff/website/docs/usage/args.md

 -h, --help             Prints help information
 -V, --version          Prints version information
 -v, --verbose...
 Increases the logging verbosity
-    --bumped-version   Prints bumped version for unreleased changes -l, --latest           Processes the commits starting from the latest tag --current          Processes the commits that belong to the current tag
+    --list-templates   Prints the names of the available templates (built-in and user-defined) --bumped-version   Prints bumped version for unreleased changes -l, --latest           Processes the commits starting from the latest tag --current          Processes the commits that belong to the current tag